 Welcome to our guide to the best camera bags!
-We’re here to help you find the right bag for your camera kit, whether you’re using a slimline compact camera or a big full-frame DSLR with a collection of long lenses.
-Regardless of the type of camera you’re using, a dedicated camera bag is one of the most sensible investments you can make to keep your gear safe and secure on your travels.
+We’re here to help you find the right bag for your camera kit, be it a slimline compact camera or a big full-frame DSLR with a collection of long lenses.
+Whichever type of camera you’re using, a dedicated camera bag is one of the most sensible investments you can make to keep your gear safe and secure on your travels.

 Dedicated camera bags offer several advantages over general use alternatives.
-All types – backpack, sling bag or miniature pouch – come with padded interior dividers that can be rearranged and moulded around the contours of your specific kit.
-This prevents valuable and fragile cameras and lenses from rolling around in transit to put vital components at risk of damage.
+All types – backpack, sling bag or miniature pouch – come with padded interior dividers that can be rearranged and moulded around the unique contours of your kit.
+This prevents valuable and fragile cameras and lenses from rolling around in transit, protecting their vital components.

-We’ve included bags of all different sizes on this list, making for options at a range of price points.
+We’ve included bags of all different sizes on this list to cover options at a range of price points.
 For more kit guides, check out our rundowns of the best tripods to buy and the best kit for wildlife photography.
 Scroll to the end to read some helpful tips on how to pick your ideal camera bag.

 Get straight to the point with our quick list of the best camera bags: